MatrixPortfolio/matrix-docs/src/docs/create-api-keys/bittrex/bittrex.md

 ---
-path: '/first-post'
+path: '/bittrex'
-title: 'Create API Keys for Binance'
+title: 'Create API Keys for Bittrex'
 ---

 1. Login to your Binance.com account, and go to your Account Settings Page on the top right: